Explore more blogs

 Fundraising without a clear-cut strategy is like setting off on an exciting road trip without a map.
 You might make it to your destination, but not without many wrong turns, distractions, and missed opportunities along the way.

-In this article, we’ll walk through nine steps for creating a fundraising plan—and get you started with a free fundraising plan template to help bring your ideas to life.
+In this article, we’ll walk through nine steps for creating a fundraising plan and get you started with a free fundraising plan template to help bring your ideas to life.

-What is a fundraising plan?
+What is an annual fundraising plan?

 A nonprofit fundraising plan is a living document—part to-do list and part fundraising calendar—that helps your team create the right strategies, prioritize tasks, and remain laser-focused on your ultimate goals and mission.